beevik/go6502/README.md

 ## Another shortcut: hit Enter!

-A shortcut you will probably use frequently is entering a blank line at the command prompt.
-This causes go6502 to repeat the previously entered command.
+One shortcut you will probably use frequently is the blank-line short cut.
+Whenever you hit the Enter key instead of typing a command, the go6502 application repeats the previously entered command.

-Let's try hitting Enter twice to repeat the `step over` command two more times.
+Let's try hitting enter twice to repeat the `step over` command two more times.

 ```